-The CRCR continues to develop and expand research on the technical communities, publics, and policies bearing on weather and climate.
+The CRCM continues to develop and expand research on the technical communities, publics, and policies bearing on weather and climate.

 Disaster and Crisis Management.

-The CRCR studies the ways in which households, communities and government agencies understand and manage potential and actual crises.
+The CRCM studies the ways in which households, communities and government agencies understand and manage potential and actual crises.

 Primary research &

-The CRCR seeks to develop new pathways for understanding and managing technological and environmental risks.
+The CRCM seeks to develop new pathways for understanding and managing technological and environmental risks.